lnguyen7-ops/Emergency_calls_volume_prediction/README.md

 - ## **Python scripts**
 	- ### **utils**
 		- `dash_app.py`: Build interactive Plotly-dash app to visualize the  forecast as choropleth map.
+		- `get_data.py`: To be imported.
+Contain functions used to gather 911 records and neighborhood boundaries from city of Detroit ArcGIS API.
 		- `Detroit_gps.py`: Contain gps coordinates of several points spread out in Detroit city.
 This is used for tweets gathering purpose.
 		- `neighborhoods.py`: Detroit neighborhood class.
 To be imported.
 This is used to create neighborhoods object which contain information of neighborhood in Detroit.
 		- `preprocessing.py`: Data preprocessing class.
 To be imported.
 This is used to create data processing object which contain data processing function.